aichaos/rivescript-js/README.md

 <script src="https://unpkg.com/rivescript@latest/dist/rivescript.min.js"></script>
 ```

-The GitHub repository for this project only includes the CoffeeScript sources.
+The git repository for this project includes ES2015+ source code.
+For
-To download a compiled JavaScript release of this library, check the
+ES5 builds targeting older browsers and Node versions, check the
 [Releases](https://github.com/aichaos/rivescript-js/releases) tab.
 The compiled
-distribution includes a `lib/` directory with JavaScript sources to use with
+distribution includes a `lib/` directory with ES5 sources to use with
-node, and a `dist/` directory containing a "browserified" script that can be
+node <= 6, and a `dist/` directory containing a "browserified" script that can be
 used on a web page.

 To use on the web, just load `dist/rivescript.min.js` with a `<script>` tag